wp-plugins/sdac-post-slideshows/readme.txt

 == Upgrade Notice ==

+ = 1.1 =
+A number of new options are available.

  = 1.0.2 =
-Slideshows now are available on pages
+Slideshows now are available on pages.

  = 1.0.1 =
 Minor Updates